codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 The `chroot` will isolate the folder `your-container-id` and anything that is being run from that folder will not have access to anything in a parent level, so if you try to use the shell in `/bin/bash` it will be denied.

-To isolate things like processes, network resources and interprocess communication Docker will use `namespaces`, when Linux start everything will be under the same namespace, and Docker start to add namespaces to isolate your container processes from the host.
+To isolate things like processes, network resources and interprocess communication, Docker will use `namespaces`.
+When Linux starts, everything will be under the same namespace.
+Docker starts to add namespaces to isolate your container processes from the host.

-For defining how much of the host resources Docker will use Control Groups, also named `cgroups`, which is a function that you can specify how much CPU time, memory, and I/O throughput a certain process can use, also can provide reporting of the use of those resources.
+To define how much of the host resources will be used, Docker uses Control Groups, also named `cgroups`.
+This is a function which allows you to specify how much CPU time, memory, and I/O throughput a certain process can use.
+It can also provide reporting of the use of those resources.

-Because of all those commands that are used to spawn a container Docker is limited to Linux, currently there's an effort to bring containers to windows), but the actual situation is that Windows and macOS are using Virtual Machines to run Docker.
+Because of all those commands that are used to spawn a container, Docker is limited to Linux.
+(Currently there's an effort to bring containers to Windows, but the actual situation is that Windows and macOS are using Virtual Machines to run Docker.)

 ## <a name="problem-that-solves"></a>What is the problem that Docker solves?